akshat57/SCauchy/Readme.txt

 3. The y locations of the grid points of the channel flow database: http://turbulence.pha.jhu.edu/docs/channel/y.txt
+We also provide the y.txt file in our home directory.

 The main driver code is scauchy.f90